bocarw121/next-utils-cli/README.md

 [![Test](https://github.com/bocarw121/next-utils-cli/actions/workflows/test.yml/badge.svg)](https://github.com/bocarw121/next-utils-cli/actions/workflows/test.yml) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/bocarw121/next-utils-cli/blob/main/LICENCE)

 Next Utils CLI is a command-line tool exclusively designed for the new Next.js App router, streamlining the creation of routes, pages, and components in your Next.js application.
+You can also use Next Utils CLI to clean up the boilerplate code from the home page.

 ## Features